 What is a feral colony?
-A feral cat colony is a population of feral cats, primarily when feral cats live together in a specific location and utilize a common food source.
-Usually this food source is scavenged from trash and dumpsters, or from human feeding.
+A feral cat colony is a population of feral/unsocialized cats.
+Feral cats live together in a specific location and utilize a common food source.
+Usually this food source is scavenged from trash and dumpsters, or from caregivers who provide food for the colony.
 Feral cats that are not sterilized will breed, thus forming feral colonies.
-Forming colonies increases a feral cat’s chance of survival when there are multiple hunters and cats to look after kittens.
-VFTA maintains several feral colonies around Los Angeles.
+VFTA maintains several sterilized feral colonies around Los Angeles.

 What is Trap-Neuter-Release?
 Trap-neuter-release is a humane alternative to euthanasia for managing feral cat populations.
 TNR begins with the trapping of a feral cat.
 The cat is then brought to a veterinarian, spayed or neutered and then vaccinated against common diseases such as rabies, herpes and calicivirus.
 Finally, the cats are marked so that they are easily identified.
 They are then returned to their habitat, under the care of volunteers.
 Any kittens or tame adults are adopted into good homes.